octaviolage/octaviolage/README.md

 - 📚 I am currently in the third period of my bachelor's degree in Software Engineering at the Pontifical Catholic University of Minas Gerais and reinforcing my knowledge in an internship at Mediar Solutions.
 Where assistance in the back-end development of the platform.

 - 💻 I can collaborate with:
-    - Java: Api Rest - Spark Java;
+    - Java: RESTful API - Spark Java;
     - JavaScript: responsive single page aplications - React.js;
     - Python e C: basic.